 Accommodation is in premium rooms in the main lodge or in one of the suites in the hand hewn barn.

-New for 2012, Siwash is also giving guests the intriguing opportunity to sleep under canvas in one of their very private, luxury en suite tents.
+New in 2012, Siwash now gives guests the intriguing opportunity to sleep under canvas in one of their very private, luxury en suite tents.
 With one or two bedrooms they offer all the comforts of home including hard wood floors, king beds and fireplaces as well as fully heated bathrooms with outdoor river rock shower.
 Yet, guests are just steps from the stunning lake views by day or star filled sky by night.

 All the rooms at Siwash Lake Ranch are cosy and individually styled.
 There are 5 Premier rooms (2 can interconnect for families) inside the main lodge.